 Set Up Email Automation

-The more marketing demands increase, the more marketing process are becoming automated.
+The more marketing demands increase, the more the marketing processes are becoming automated.
 Some social media management tools can automatically post or cross-post to various social media platforms.
 But one of the processes that are moving towards automation is email blasts.